shaziaafraz/Bike-Purchase-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes a **Bike Buyers dataset** to identify customer demographics and factors influencing bike purchases.
-The goal is to uncover insights using data cleaning, pivot table analysis, and dashboard visualization.
+The goal is to uncover insights using data cleaning, pivot table analysis, and dashboard visualization uing Excel.
 The findings help businesses target the right customers and design effective marketing strategies.

 ---